 The Ashikabi from Sekirei, who are blessed with a Magical Girlfriend via a Magic Contract Romance.
 Unfortunately, There Can Be Only One and all Sekirei are required to battle to the death until only one of them remains.
 That means out of 108 Sekirei and 80+ Ashikabi, only one of each gets to have a happy ending.....while all the rest will have to watch their soulmates die in battle.

 Anri Sonohara from Durarara!! is the not-so-proud owner of an ancient, unnatural sword that makes her a fearsome warrior, with superhuman strength, speed, and combat abilities, as well as the extremely useful power of taking over the mind of anyone she's ever cut with it (and anyone they cut in turn, essentially turning her into the Hive Queen).
 The only reason she's able to control the sword's power?
 Her childhood was so mind-bogglingly traumatic (it'd be easier to count the adults in her life who didn't somehow abuse her) that her personality is almost completely disassociated from her mind, and she literally cannot fathom the sensation of love. (the demonic sword is driven by a twisted form of "love", expressed by killing humans, since being a sword that's the only form of affection it knows).
 And should she ever get over her trauma or learn to feel love again?
-She'll turn into an extremely dangerous serial killer.
+She'll be dominated by her sword abd turn into an extremely dangerous serial killer.

 Shizuo Heiwajima grew up with Super Strength but not the necessary invulnerability to properly utilize it, causing him to have a childhood filled with broken bones until he built up the necessary resilience.
 He also has a severerage disorder, in which nearly anything can piss him off (most of all Izaya), causing his predilection to violence and getting him fired from several jobs when he was older.
 The incredible irony in all this is that Shizuo hates violence, the hypocrisy of this being fully aware to him, which has shot his self-esteem straight to hell.